 Back in the winter of 2013, I had the opportunity to meetup for happy hour w/two insanely fast runners, Hal Higdon & Amby Burfoot.
-I had read one of Hal’s books, and had used his intermediate training plan back in ’99 for my second NYC Marathon and had seen many stories over the years in Runner’s World magazine by Amby.
+I had read one of Hal’s books, and had used his intermediate training plan back in ’99 for my second NYC Marathon.
+I also had seen many stories over the years in Runner’s World magazine by Amby.
 I knew they were both elite runners, and Amby was the ’68 winner of the Boston Marathon.

 I first met Hal in 2011.
 I had flown up to NYC to see friends and check out the NYC marathon expo.
 I figured if I wasn’t running, at least I’d be around positive energy.
 I wanted to buy some books for my Godson and some kids I knew, and Hal was there.
 There were a few other elite runners like Dean Karnazes, Bart Yasso and Runner’s World editor-in-chief, David Willey, as well.
-(This was a treat, as I had read David’s column for years and loved the one David wrote on running up and down hills with a baby stroller in PA).
-I also went by the Nissan Booth, where Ryan Hall was working.
-He signed a magazine I gave to a kid in Florida, and it made their day.
+(This was a treat, as I had read David’s column for years and loved it).
+Ryan Hall was working, too.
+He was signing autographs at the expo for fans.

-My first meeting with Amby was at the 2012 expo to the Runner’s World festival (rwhalf.com) weekend in Bethlehem, PA.
+My first meeting with Amby was at the 2012 Runner’s World festival weekend in Bethlehem, PA.
 He was there to answer questions and promote one of his books.
 It was great to meet such talent.
-I used to always think, “I can’t even qualify for Boston, how does anyone win Boston?”
-One of my best friends went with me to do the 10K that year.
+I used to always think, “I can’t even qualify for Boston, how does anyone win Boston?”.
+Marge, 1 of my best friends went with me to do the 10K that year.
 We headed over to meet Amby after the race.

 These two are veteran runners.
 They’ve got thousands of miles under their belts and over 50 years of friendship.
 Their friendship started as race rivals.